edreyer/modulith/Readme.md

 [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)
 principals to create a clean design that helps enforce good programming practice.

-Microlith is essentially a microservice architecture designed and intended to be deployed as a monolith.
+Modulith is essentially a microservice architecture designed and intended to be deployed as a monolith.
 There is an operational complexity that comes with a microservices architecture.
 One can argue that microservices are a solution to a people problem, rather than something that arose due to an inherent technical problem.
 Put simply, there is a point at which the number of people working in a monolith